If you're selling online, browse abandonment recovery and cart abandonment recovery should increase your sales immediately…

-- Use similar branding to your Website, but keep the layout very simple
+- Use similar branding to your website, but keep the layout very simple.

-- Keep the email extremely short
+- Keep the email extremely short.

 - Personalize the email with product pictures and descriptions, with links.
-See previous paragraph.

-- Include a clear call-to action, and make it something friendly like "Complete your Order"
+- Include a clear call-to-action, and make it something friendly like "Complete your Order".

-- Create a sense of urgency e.g. "stock could run out", "prices changing".
+- Create a sense of urgency, e.g. "stock could run out", "prices changing".
 What makes sense to your customers?

-- Include small customer service details at the bottom - emails, phone numbers, to help shoppers who have real problems.
+- Include customer service details at the bottom - emails, phone numbers, to help shoppers who have real problems.

-7) Help Us to Identify your Customers
+7) Help us to identify your customers

 Fresh Relevance is very good at tracking your shoppers, but there's one way that you can give us a helping hand.
 Just add an "email id" to click-through links in your bulk marketing emails, then enter your ESP details into Fresh Relevance, and it will recognize shoppers who click-through.
-See here for instructions.

 We've seen great results from clients using pop-ups / sliders to capture email addresses.
 This is great for traditional email marketing, but it's even better for real-time marketing because you can capture email addresses on shoppers' first visit to your site, and by emailing them a few minutes later, you stand a much better chance of them making a purchase whilst they're in the buying mood.
-See our blog entry on identifying shoppers.

-9) Avoid Irrelevant Links
+9) Avoid irrelevant links

-In our private research, one company started by using a cart abandonment recovery email based on their standard template, which had a complicated navigation bar at the top.
-The email performed very badly, until removing the navigation approximately doubled the sales uplift.
+One of our clients started by using a cart abandonment recovery email based on their standard template, which had a complicated navigation bar at the top.
+The email didn’t perform very well, until removing the navigation approximately doubled the sales uplift.